Best Paint Sprayers for Any Type of Project

 - Suggested spraying distance of 12 inches.

-- Provide uniform paint coverage on a wide variety of surfaces.
+- Provides uniform paint coverage on a wide variety of surfaces.

 - Ideal for large exterior and interior projects, especially doors and cabinets, siding and fences.